Suke-go/WISSpectrrum/README.md

   - `--title`, `--author`, `--year`, `--pdf-link`, `--code-link`
   - `--ccs-path`, `--ccs-id` (repeatable)
   - `--chunk-size`, `--overlap` (default 2500/250 chars)
+  - `--temperature` to tune sampling (ignored when the selected model is in the GPT-5 family)
   - `--max-concurrency` to parallelise chunk summaries when your API quota supports it
   - `--embeddings --embedding-provider local` (produces vectors for each summary section — positioning/purpose/method/evaluation and the abstract when available)
   - `--embeddings --embedding-provider vertex-ai --embedding-model text-embedding-004` (uses the same section-wise output backed by Vertex AI embeddings)